gajus/doll/README.md

 | `PDO::ATTR_DEFAULT_FETCH_MODE` | More convenient. |
 | `PDO::ATTR_STATEMENT_CLASS` | Required for the [extended type hinting](#extended-type-hinting) implementation. |

-Attributes not mentioned in the above table do not differ.
+Values for attributes not in the table do not differ.

 ## Method Chaining